 a related Bible study—Jesus borrows Old Testament symbolism

 “Two Powerful Biblical Symbols” on page 42 of Sing a New Psalm: Communicating with God Through the Prayers of the Church looks at two religious symbols found in Psalm 80.
 In the New Testament, Jesus also picks up the images of the shepherd and the vine in order to explain God’s relationship with his people.
 The Turning to God’s Word Catholic Bible study The Gospel According to John: An Encounter with Grace & Truth offers in-depth analysis of both images.
-This 25-week study has been granted an imprimatur and can be purchased from our website shop.
+This 25-lesson study has been granted an imprimatur and can be purchased from our website shop.

 close with a Psalms-based prayer for Thursday Lauds (Week I)

 Many of our Catholic study groups like to conclude their discussions with a prayer based on the scriptural focus of their lesson.
 If you’re uncomfortable composing your own Bible-based prayers, you can follow our four easy steps.
 If you prefer, you can pray any of the Psalms in this lesson, or you can use the following short prayer.

 O God, you are ever-watchful over your faithful people.

 Help us to remain vigilant in our spiritual lives

 so that we may be ready to heed your voice

 and unreservedly follow your instructions whenever you call.